dra2020/dra-analytics/README.md

 - [Minority](./docs/minority.md): [TODO: Describe minority library].
 - [Partisan](./docs/partisan.md): [TODO: Describe partisan library].
 - [Splitting](./docs/splitting.md): [TODO: Describe splitting library].

+There are also support Types and Utils libraries.

 The analytics in DRA include metrics favored by, and build on the work of, [many scholars](./docs/attributions.md).